opencor/libopencor-user-documentation/src/installation/fromSource.rst

 C++
 ---

-To build and install the C++ version of libOpenCOR, enter the following from a command prompt / terminal:
+To build and install the C++ version of libOpenCOR, enter the following on the command line:

 .. code-block:: bash